lambdaclass/concrete/ROADMAP.md

 Done when: parser/security examples can show obligations for bounds, div/mod zero, overflow profile, casts, and loop bounds with statuses `proved`, `enforced`, `assumed`, `missing`, or `blocked`.

+This phase is the **absence of runtime errors** story, stated honestly.
+A bounds check, overflow trap, cast check, or loop-bound assertion may be enforced at runtime, proved statically, assumed by policy, or still missing; those are different evidence classes and reports must not collapse them.
+The SPARK/Ada lesson to keep is the framing: runtime safety is not just "the program probably doesn't crash"; it is a set of named obligations with source spans, replay commands, and visible proof/enforcement status.

 0. [DONE 2026-06-11] PROVEN violations are hard errors by default in safe code.
 The obligation engine already discharges some obligations to